 - Osmocote Smart-Release Plant Food Plus

-- Feeds up to 6 full months
+- This plant food feeds plants for up to 6 months with all-in-one...

 - The Andersons Professional PGF Complete 16-4-8 Fertilizer